oddcamp/frontend-manual/README.md

 ```

 Benefits are:
-* No need to overwrite styles in a media query when changing or adding the default ones.
+* No need to overwrite styles in a media query when changing or adding the default ones;
-* Smaller size of the final CSS file.
+* Smaller CSS file size.

 We use [Media Queries helper](https://github.com/oddcamp/sass-utils#media-queries) from our SASS-Utils library.